tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 ####Selection Criteria
 AIC, BIC, Mallows CP and adjusted R-squared are 'historical' metrics for penalizing linear models without splitting data and doing cross validation.
 These metrics are used because residual squared error will always improve when more variables are added to the model.
 These selection criteria penalize for more predictors.
 Cross validation is typically used in place of these criteria when there is enough data.

+##Penalized Regression
+Linear regresssion can be fit with numerous features and combinations/transformations of features with many of these features can be highly correlated to one another.
+As flexibility in the model increases, so does overfitting, building a model that fits the training set well but does not generalize well to unseen data.
+One of the best methods to combat overfitting is to penalize least squares by adding a term proportional to the size of the parameter.
+Ridge and Lasso regression are the most popular.
+Penalized regression does an excellent job at controlling overfitting.
+Can be used when number of parameters is greater than number of predictors.
+It is important to standardize predictors by subtracting mean and dividing by standard deviation since the size of the coefficient is directly related to the scale.

+###Ridge Regression
+A penalty proportional to the L2 norm is added to the least squares equation.
+A closed-form solution exists.
+As the penalty increases the coefficients in the model tend towards 0.

+###Lasso Regression
+The penalty is proportional to the L1 norm.
+Coefficients will become exactly 0 as the penalty increases and acts as a model selector unlike Ridge.
+Must be solved iteratively.

+![Lasso and Ridge][Lasso Ridge]

+###Elastic Net
+Has both L1 and L2 penalty

+###Principal Components Regression
+Instead of fitting the dataset to all p predictors, use principal component analysis to find the first m < p principal components that explain most of the variance and use these m transformed predictors in least squares.
+Choose the number of principal components by cross-validatoin.
+Standardize variables first.

+###Partial Least Squares
+PLS is a supervised alternative to PCR.
+Standardize predictors and compute first component, Z as linear combination of each predictor, X, times its correlation coefficient to Y. Now use simple linear regression for all predictors onto Z and get residuals.
+Use these residuals to again find correlation coefficient to Y. Keep iterating until desired number of components is reached.

+###Regression Splines
+Linear regression in one variable does not work well when trying to fit through highly non-linear data.
+Polynomial features can be used but this can lead to unstable swings in the regression line.
+Piecewise regression can be used using to help avoid using high degree polynomial terms.
+Regression splines with knots can also work very well and are surprisingly easy to fit.
+A cublc regression spline is built with X, X^2, X^3 and a third degree term for each knot.
+Apply least squares and the magic spline will pop out that is continuous at each knot and have the same first and second derivatives and look very smooth to the human eye.
+A slight variation is a natural cubic spline which must be linear before and after the first and last knots.

+###Smoothing Splines
+Find a function that minimizes the squared loss but also is penalized proportional to its second derivative.
+If the second derivative is too high then the function will be very wiggly and overfit the data.
+This penalty ensures a smooth fit.
+It can be shown that a smoothing spline is a natural cubic spline with knots at every unique x value.

+###Locally Weighted Regression
+At each unique x, a new low degree polynomial is fit.
+Each point is weighted by how far it is away from the current point being estimated.

+###Generalized Additive Models
+A method that can use many different linear models, such as splines or weighted regression or polynomial features as additive building blocks to build one big linear regression.
+Fit using backfitting.

+###Multivariate Adaptive Splines (MARS)

 ###Prediction vs Inference
 * Prediction - When given a set of inputs **X** and we are not necessarily concerned about interpretting the underlying target function *f* (could say its a black box) to predict **y**.
 * Inference - We care about the meaning of the predictors, their relationships, and how are they related (linear, non-linear)

 ##Logistic Regression
 Simple model used for classification.
-Models the probability of a binomial distribution given input data.
+Models the probability of a bernoulli distribution given input data.
 The output of logistic regression is the probability that an observation is in one of two classes.
 So even though technically logistic regression outputs a number between 0 and 1, it is used for classification.

 ###Logistic Model Specification
-Logistic Regression uses the same (linear combination of predictors times a coefficient) as linear regression except that it takes the result of this combination and smushes it with the sigmoid so that it's value is always between 0 and 1.
+Logistic Regression uses the same (linear combination of predictors times a coefficient) as linear regression except that it takes the result of this combination and smushes it with the sigmoid function so that it's value is always between 0 and 1.

 ###Sigmoid Function
 ![sigmoid][sigmoid image]

-###Logist Regression Assumptions
-* Outcome is binary, 0/1, and follows a bernoulli distribution.

 ###Model Interpretation
 Some algebra with the sigmoid function will show that for every one unit increase in a predictor variable will result in a corresponding increase parameter value increase to the log odds.
 The log odds can be any real number.

+### Generalized Linear Models
+Not to be confused with General Linear Models (abbreviated GLM) which is the name for ordinary linear regression.
+Generalized Linear Models abbreviated GLIM but the trend is to use GLM specifically for Generalized Linear Models and have no abbreviation for General Linear Models (just call them linear models, ordinary linear regression, or simple linear regression).

+GLMs offer more flexibility than ordinary linear regression by allowing a non-linear relationship to hold between the response and the predictors.
+The right hand side is still a linear combination of coefficients and covariates (**XB** in matrix notation) but the response variable **Y** is transformed by a *link* function *g* which transformed values are then assumed to have a linear relationship with the covariates.

+The response variable does not have the constraint that it is continuous, normally distributed with constant variance.
+The classic case is a binomial (0/1) response which clearly doesn't follow linear regression assumptions.
+The outcome (0/1) is not directly modeled in this case, just the log-odds using the logit link function.
+Poisson and negative binomial regression can be used to model discrete counts.
+The distribution of **Y** is different than the link function.
+For instance, with binomial data, Y is distributed as a binomial distribution and uses the logit link.
+In ordinary linear regression, **Y** is normally distributed with the identity link funciton.

+The response variable must still be independent and the covariates can be transformed as in linear regression.

+No closed form solution.
+Use maximum likelihood with newton rapson or gradient descent.

+##Linear Discriminant Analysis
+LDA is a machine learning method that can be used to classify two or more classes.
+LDA works by first assuming all predictor variables follow a normal distribution.
+A multivariate normal distribution is estimated for each predictor for each different class.
+So, if there are three classes, 3 separate multivariate normal (with common covariance matrix and class specific mean) distributions will arise.
+A prior distribution of the classes is created based directly on the proportion of each class in the training data.
+Using bayes theorem, prediction can be made given a new observation.

+##Quadratic Disriminant Analysis
+Same as LDA except that there will be a separate covariance matrix for each class.
+This give it more flexibilty than LDA.

 ### SVM vs Logistic Regression
 If there is a separating hyperplane there is no guarantee logistic regression will be able to find the best one.
 It just guarantees the probability will be 0 or 1.
 This is more so for unregularized LR.
 SVMs might not do as well if there are random points close to the hyperplane